 Sintra, Portugal - Day 3

 We were both a little sore and both agree that the gym is not doing anything for us.
 After walking up and down these hilly and towns you feel it everywhere.
-But no time to waste, today we go to Sintra – on top of a mountain and we took the bus for our journey.
-For 2 people, round trip $17 for a 45 minute bus ride, which by the way, the buses are like the buses at Disney.
+But no time to waste, this day, we went to Sintra - on top of a mountain and we took the bus for our journey.
+For 2 people, round trip it was $17 for a 45 minute bus ride, which by the way, the buses are like the buses at Disney.

 You can easily stay here 2 days to see everything, it's such a hike to the mountain so put on your boots or else it's a difficult walk.
 We ended up renting a buggy to drive, which was more of a Match Box with a battery.
 We loved our trip to Sintra, Portugal to see the Palacio de Pena.

-After this day we were exhausted so to rest on the bus while going back to the apartment was heaven not to have to drive.
+After this day, we were exhausted so to rest on the bus while going back to the apartment was heaven not to have to drive.
+Our lunch for this day, we snacked the whole trip up the mountain at little cafes that we found along the way.

 Address: Av.
 Valbom 1, 2750 Cascais, Portugal | Phone:+351 21 483 2586